Restaurant in Tokyo, Japan

 Is Noto Kanazawanosachi Ginza Furuta good for solo dining?

-Yes, and it suits solo diners well.
+Yes, it suits solo diners well.
 The basement-to-ground-floor setup in the Kawashima Building on Ginza 5-chome works for a single diner who wants to eat attentively rather than socially.
 The couple-run format means the experience has a personal, low-pressure quality that often works better for one than for a group.

 How far ahead should I book Noto Kanazawanosachi Ginza Furuta?

 Book at least two to three weeks ahead, more for spring and autumn when Ishikawa's seasonal harvests peak and demand rises accordingly.
-The restaurant is a small, owner-operated venue in one of Tokyo's most competitive dining corridors, and it holds a Michelin Plate (2024 and 2025), which keeps occupancy steady.
+The restaurant is a small, owner-operated venue in one of Tokyo's most competitive dining corridors, it holds a Michelin Plate (2024 and 2025), which keeps occupancy steady.
 Walk-in availability is unlikely.

 Is the tasting menu worth it at Noto Kanazawanosachi Ginza Furuta?